 Losing a beloved teacher is tough, but this is especially tough because Mr. Keeley affected all of us, even those not in band.
 He set the standard for the music department and encouraged everyone to rise to it and give their best.
 Oh yes, and learn from his example. -- Lynn Schnier, 1975

-A memorial scholarship fund has been set up at The Gilbert School in Jason’s memory.
-Anyone wishing to make a donation may do so either by sending a check to the W. L. Gilbert Trust Corporation (mail to: The Gilbert School, 200 Williams Avenue, Winsted, CT 06098, with memo line marked to the Jason T. Boutin Scholarship Fund) or electronically via The Gilbert School website by clicking on this link (list the Jason T. Boutin Scholarship Fund in the special instructions to the seller).
+A music department memorial find has been set up by the W. L. Gilbert Trust in Mr. Keeley’s memory.
+Anyone wishing to make a donation may send a check to the W. L. Gilbert Trust Corporation, with the memo line marked Edward Keeley Memorial Fund, and mail to The Gilbert School, 200 Williams Avenue, Winsted, CT 06098.
+Donations may also be made via The Gilbert School website by clicking on the link and listing the Edward Keeley Memorial Fund in the special instructions.